Test Mission Template

 - Request Payload: A JSON object defining the structure of the API request sent to the AI model, including a placeholder

-for the AI's generated input. - Pre-Request and Post-Request (optional): JSON objects defining optional requests to be executed before and after each turn in the mission, respectively.
+{query}for the AI's generated input. - Pre-Request and Post-Request (optional): JSON objects defining optional requests to be executed before and after each turn in the mission, respectively.

 - LLM Evaluation Prompt (optional): A prompt guiding the LLM in evaluating the overall success of the mission based on the conversation history and the expected

-.
-This prompt is used in theevaluate_mission
+Mission Result.
+This prompt is used in theevaluate_missionfunction.

 Purpose